 One of the biggest and most easily recognizable signs that a bird is depressed is a sudden change in personality.
 Often, especially in parrots, this manifests itself as aggression.
 While aggression can be seasonal and related to hormonal issues, continually out-of-character behavior may be a sign that your bird is chronically unhappy.
-Just to be safe, have any sudden behavior changes investigated by a vet to rule out medical concerns.
-If your bird has a clean bill of physical health, then you... should begin to assess what is going on in your bird's life that could have triggered the behavior.
+To be safe, have any sudden behavior changes investigated by a vet to rule out medical concerns.
+If your bird has a clean bill of physical health, then you should begin to assess what is going on in your bird's life that could have triggered the behavior.

 03 of 05